ang-zeyu/infisearch/docs/src/search_features.md

 # Search Features

-The morsels_search crate provides its own query parser supporting several methods.
+This page outlines the available search features common to both `@morsels/search-ui` and `@morsels/search-lib`.

 ## Boolean Operators, Parentheses

-`AND` and `NOT` operators are supported, and are used like such in a standard manner.
+`AND` and `NOT` operators are supported.
-`OR` operators are not supported, but are implicitly left to the tokenizer (see below for an example).
+`OR` operators are not supported, and is implicitly left to the tokenizer (see below for an example).
 Parentheses `(...)` can be used to group expressions together.

 ```
-// e.g.
 lorem ipsum                 - documents containing either lorem or ipsum.
 lorem AND ipsum             - documents with both "lorem" and "ipsum"
 lorem AND NOT ipsum         - documents with "lorem" but not "ipsum"
-lorem AND NOT (ipsum dolor) - documents with "lorem" but not "ipsum" OR "dolor"
+lorem AND NOT (ipsum dolor) - documents with "lorem" but not ("ipsum" OR "dolor")
 ```

 ## Phrase Queries

 Phrase queries are also supported.
-However, these will only work if the `withPositions` index feature is turned on.
+However, these will not work if the [`withPositions`](./indexing_configuration.md) index feature is disabled.

 ```
-// e.g.
 "lorem ipsum" - documents containing "lorem" and "ipsum" appearing one after the other
 ```